justinhj/justinhj.github.io/_posts/2019-06-09-monoids-for-production.md

 //  Map(1 -> "Hello World")
 ```

-### The End
+### Summary

+This has been a small sample of how Monoids can help simplify your code, and make easier to compose.
 Thank you for reading this post, please let me know via the links at the top if you have any questions or comments!

+### Footnotes

 [^1]: [Functional Programming in Scala](https://www.manning.com/books/functional-programming-in-scala) (the Red Book) by Runar Bjarnsen and Paul Chiusano covers functional programming from first principles as you build your own implementations of immutable lists and options, before showing how to develop useful libraries in a pure functional style.
 Examples include a json parser and concurrency library.
 Next we are guided through all of the most common type classes like Functor, Monad, Applicative... what are their laws, what operations can be implemented.
 Finally we are shown how to control side effects using the IO Monad and the book ends with a sophisticated streaming IO implementation.
 Manning Publications now have a "livebook" version of the book where you can complete the (essential) exercises directly on the web page as you read.
 [^2]: [Functional Programming for Mortals](https://leanpub.com/fpmortals) by Sam Haliday is a practical and principiled guide to building systems with Scala using Scalaz.
 A real world example application is developed throughout the book, which also functions as a manual to Scalaz, demonstrating each type class in some realistic scenario.
 It will also appeal to Star Wars fans as Sam helpfully tells us what symbols like `|+|`, `<+>` and `@@` represent both in Scalaz and in the Star Wars universe.
 Whilst aimed at mortals it will require some experience in Scala to hit the ground running.